Lets Journey Safely Together

 Apart from increasing the flow of fresh air into the building, the direction of air flow is also important.
 Mat placements are strategically positioned to provide not only the maximum physical distancing, but also to provide the highest probability that fresh air flow is in the direction towards each student and teacher.

-Our split system air cons will not be in use to avoid recirculation of indoor air.
-Air purifier with hepa filtration will be positioned at the reception area to complement the provision of clean indoor air.
+Our split system air cons will be used for heating, while air purifier with hepa filtration will be positioned to complement the provision of clean indoor air.
 Hepa filters have been shown to be 99.97% efficient in filtering out 0.3μm size particles, which includes the coronavirus and other viruses; with the filtration efficiency increasing for particle diameters both less than and greater than 0.3 μm.

 Etiquettes For Yoga Class